And it was still pissing down.

 Jackie hated that flavour.
 ‘Anything else?’

 The barman scowled and put the pint on the bar.
-‘Eighty pence.’
+‘Two pounds.’
 He scratched his ear with a dirty fingernail.
 ‘Are you deaf?
 Food’s finished.’

 “Mine host”, he wasn’t.